Two Curves, One Price: Pricing & Hedging Interest Rate Derivatives Decoupling Forwarding and Discounting Yield Curves: No Arbitrage and Counterparty Risk

 \section{No Arbitrage and Counterparty Risk}

-The forward basis defined in the previous section \ref{SecNoArbBasisAdj} has a simple and straightforward interpretation in terms of counterparty risk, as the price discrepancy between a risky FRA$_{f}$ on the forward rate $ F_{f}\left( t;T_{1},T_{2}\right) $, associated to a risky zero coupon bond $ P_{f}\left( t,T\right) $ emitted by a generic interbank counterparty subject to default risk, and a risk free FRA$_{d}$ on the forward rate $F_{d}\left( t;T_{1},T_{2}\right) $, associated to a default free zero coupon bond $ P_{d}\left( t,T\right) $.
-In facts, assuming the simple credit model proposed in refs. \cite{Mer09} and \cite{Mor08} we may write, using our notation,
+Both the forward basis and the quanto adjustment discussed in sections \ref{SecNoArbBasisAdj}, \ref{SecQuantoAdj} above find a simple financial explanation in terms of counterparty risk.
+From this point of view we may identify $P_{d}\left(t,T\right)$ with a default free zero coupon bond and $P_{f}\left(t,T\right)$ with a risky zero coupon bond with recovery rate $R_f$, emitted by a generic interbank counterparty subject to default risk.
+The associated risk free and risky Xibor rates, $L_{d}\left(T_{1},T_{2}\right)$ and $L_{f}\left(T_{1},T_{2}\right)$, respectively, are the underlyings of the corresponding derivatives, e.g. FRA$_d$ and FRA$_f$.
+Adapting the simple credit model proposed in ref. \cite{Mer09} we may write, using our notation,